Registered Family Resources

 Our staff come from all over the country and the globe.
 Many of our staff are involved in FOCUS , attend daily Mass, lead bible studies and are living faithful extraordinary lives on their college campus!
 Our staff are amazing role models and striving for excellence in every area of their lives.
 At Camp Wojtyla, every single staff member is fully devoted to the Magisterium and teachings of the Catholic Church.
 Our program is designed to help teens better understand the full richness of our Catholic Faith.

-• You can expect photos to be posted every other day, with more to follow shortly on or after the last day of the camp session.
-Please know that our amazing media team does their very best to update our gallery as quickly as possible.
+Our awesome media team does their very best to update our gallery as quickly as possible, but the limited mountain Wi-Fi can sometimes cause a delay.
+Generally, you can expect photos to be posted every other day, with more to follow shortly on or after the last day of the camp session.
 We thank you in advance for your patience and understanding!

 Because our backpacking groups are more remote and moving every day, the Basecamp media team is unable to take and upload photos of them.
-This means the facial recognition feature on Waldo will not be available to our backpacking campers.
-However, our backpacking instructors will be given digital cameras to capture some photos of our backpacking groups while on their trip, which will then be uploaded into a free gallery on Waldo.
-We also encourage campers to bring a disposable camera so that they can capture plenty of their own favorite memories
+This means the facial recognition feature on Waldo will not be available to our backpackers.
+However, our instructors will be given digital cameras to capture some photos while on their trip.
+The will be uploaded into the free gallery on Waldo following their session.
+We also encourage campers to bring their own disposable camera to capture their favorite memories!

 Post-Camp Resources